nhsuk/manage-vaccinations-in-schools/adr/00002-begin-with-a-monolithic-application-architecture.md

 ## Context

-The Manage vaccinations for school-aged children service has the rare requirement that it must be usable in situations where no Internet connection is available.
+The Manage vaccinations in schools service has the rare requirement that it must be usable in situations where no Internet connection is available.
 This requirement for offline work requires an application architecture that is rarely used in today's NHSUK and GOVUK services.
 However, there are approaches that may